Dr Wendy Lader

 Prof Ron Paterson

-Ron Paterson has been a Lecturer / Senior Lecturer at the University of Auckland Faculty of Law 1986–99 and Professor of Law since 2010.
+Ron Paterson is a Professor of Law at the University of Auckland Faculty of Law.
 He was awarded an ONZM for services to health in 2011, is a Distinguished Visiting Fellow at the Melbourne Law School, and was made an Honorary Fellow of the Royal Australasian College of Physicians in 2014.

 His career has been spent in tertiary education and in public service roles including Deputy Director-General of Health 1999–2000, Health and Disability Commissioner 2000–2010, Chair of the Banking Ombudsman Scheme 2010–13, and Parliamentary Ombudsman 2013–16.